Understanding Product Mix

 How to Conduct a Product Mix Analysis

 Begin by listing all products and sorting them into their respective product lines and categories.
-Identify key attributes such as pricing, target audience, and unique selling points.
+Identify key attributes, including pricing, target audience, and unique selling points.
 Categorization provides clarity on how different products contribute to the overall portfolio and highlights any gaps in meeting customer needs.

-Study your competitors’ product offerings to identify market trends, gaps, and opportunities.
-Compare their product mix to yours to see where you stand in terms of variety, pricing, and innovation.
-Use this analysis to uncover areas where you can differentiate your products or introduce new offerings to meet unmet customer needs.
+Look at what your competitors sell to spot trends, gaps, and opportunities for improvement.
+Compare their product mix with yours to see how you match up in terms of variety, pricing, and new ideas.
+Use what you learn to make your products stand out or add new ones to meet customer needs.

 Understanding a competitor's product mix can provide strategic insights: